Second presidency of Donald Trump: 2025 CDC leadership dispute

 On May 14, 2025, Robert F. Kennedy Jr. stated that lawyer Matthew Buzzelli is acting CDC director, though the CDC web site did not list that name.

-Susan Monarez was confirmed as CDC head on July 31, 2025, but on August 27, it was announced on X (formerly Twitter) that she had been fired.
+Susan Monarez was confirmed as CDC head on July 31, 2025, but on August 27, she was fired.
 Monarez disputed the legality of the firing, as it had not been carried out by the president, and it had been falsely reported that she had resigned.
 The president later officially carried out the firing.
-Monarez was fired after refusing to rubber stamp what were expected to be unscientific recommendations from the and to fire senior staff vaccine experts.
+The firing was due to her refusing to rubber stamp what were expected to be unscientific recommendations from the senior staff vaccine experts, as well as refusing to fire them.
 The dispute began over demands from Kennedy and his top staff for changing the recommendation for COVID vaccine to persons with higher-risk conditions and senior citizens only.
 The official recommendation also affects insurance coverage and whether vaccines are available in pharmacies.
-Senator Bill Cassidy (Republican - Louisiana), who is a medical doctor, called for the next meeting of the Advisory Committee on Immunization Practices to be postponed.
+Senator Bill Cassidy called for the next meeting of the Advisory Committee on Immunization Practices to be postponed.
 He said, "Serious allegations have been made about the meeting agenda, membership, and lack of scientific process being followed for the now announced September ACIP meeting.
 These decisions directly impact children's health and the meeting should not occur until significant oversight has been conducted."
 The next day, the Trump administration announced the selection of Deputy Secretary of Health and Human Services Jim O'Neill as a replacement.

 Following news of Monarez's ouster, at least four other CDC senior officials announced their resignations: